CallumGrindle/blockchain/README.md

 running a node will create an account within a transaction and sync previous blocks with other nodes

-transactions are added to blocks and added to the blockchain by mining
+transactions are added to blocks which are added to the blockchain by mining

 -----------------------------------------------------
 hit  GET `/blockchain` to view all blocks in the blockchain